AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_spoke_gateway.md

 !> **WARNING:** Attribute `transit_gw` has been deprecated as of provider version R2.18.1+ and will not receive further updates.
 Please set `manage_transit_gateway_attachment` to false, and use the standalone `aviatrix_spoke_transit_attachment` resource instead.

 * `allocate_new_eip` - (Optional) When value is false, reuse an idle address in Elastic IP pool for this gateway.
 Otherwise, allocate a new Elastic IP and use it for this gateway.
 Available in Controller 4.7+.
 Valid values: true, false.
 Default: true.
-Option not available for Azure and OCI gateways, they will automatically allocate new EIPs.
 * `eip` - (Optional) Required when `allocate_new_eip` is false.
 It uses the specified EIP for this gateway.
 Available in Controller 4.7+.
 Only available for AWS, GCP, Azure, OCI, AzureGov, AWSGov, AWSChina, AzureChina, AWS Top Secret and AWS Secret.
 * `azure_eip_name_resource_group` - (Optional) Name of public IP Address resource and its resource group in Azure to be assigned to the Spoke Gateway instance.
 Example: "IP_Name:Resource_Group_Name".
 Required if `allocate_new_eip` is false and `cloud_type` is Azure, AzureGov or AzureChina.
 Available as of provider version 2.20+.
 * `enable_vpc_dns_server` - (Optional) Enable VPC DNS Server for Gateway.
 Currently only supported for AWS, Azure, AzureGov, AWSGov, AWSChina, AzureChina, Alibaba Cloud, AWS Top Secret and AWS Secret gateways.
 Valid values: true, false.
 Default value: false.